Opinion | The U.S. should not rush into a digital dollar

-The highly anticipated executive order came as many Russians waited in long lines to withdrawal U.S. dollars and other foreign currency from ATMs.
+The highly anticipated executive order came as many Russians waited in long lines to withdraw U.S. dollars and other foreign currency from ATMs.
 That was a reminder that the U.S. dollar is still the world’s most popular and trusted currency.
 People turn to dollars even in countries where leaders such as Vladimir Putin are actively demonizing the United States.

 That the U.S. dollar remains the global reserve currency underscores the need for a thoughtful and flawlessly executed introduction of any digital dollar.
 The United States does not need to be first to issue a digital currency; it needs to be the best.
 The careful approach the Biden administration and Federal Reserve have taken here is the right one.
 The fact that about 100 countries are exploring some form of a central bank digital currency, according to the International Monetary Fund, is largely irrelevant.
 China’s digital yuan might have a lot of users, but the reason it does not take off globally is the same reason most businesses still prefer to transact in dollars instead of yuan: The U.S. dollar comes with well-established legal protections.
 The demand will be there when the United States makes its digital move.